Tim55667757/PriceGenerator/README.md

 - `--max-close 18000` — the maximum closing price of any candle should be no more than 18000;
 - `--min-close 14000` — the minimum closing price of any candle should be no more than 14000;
 - `--init-close 15000` — the closing price of the "previous" and, accordingly, the opening price of the first generated candle should be equal to 15000;
-- `--max-outlier 1000` — if the candle has "outliers" and "tails" then they sizes should be no more than 1000;
+- `--max-outlier 1000` — if the candle has "outliers" and "tails" then they size should be no more than 1000;
 - `--max-body 500` — the maximum size of the "body" of the candle should be no more than 500;
 - `--max-volume 400000` — the maximum trading volume for each candle should be no more than 400000;
 - `--up-candles-prob 0.48` — set the probability that the next candlestick will be up, equal to 0.48 (48%);